-External references: NIST SP 800-30-1: Guide for Conducting Risk AssessmentsISO/IEC 27005:2011 Information technology -- Security techniques -- Information security risk management
+Discussion Risk assessments are a foundation of effective risk management.
+Additionally, they help to facilitate decision making at the organization, business process, and information system levels.
+Some decisions may include prioritizing the mitigation or prevention of high risks that are likely to have a high impact an election.
+Many methods of conducting risk assessments exist, including NIST SP 800-30-1: Guide for Conducting Risk Assessments [NIST12] or ISO/IEC 27005:2011 Information technology - Security techniques - Information security risk management [ISO18d].

-Related requirements: 3.1.3-E – Risk Analysis

 14.1-B – Addressing and accepting risk

 The voting system’s risk assessment documentation must provide technical controls or a notation showing the acceptance of risk for each documented threat to voting system integrity.